 How much does Gornergrat Bahn cost?

 Prices for Gornergrat bahn tickets vary according to the season.
-From November to April, a return ticket from Zermatt to Gornergrat will cost you CHF 80; between September and October, a return fare is CHF 78.40; you’ll pay CHF 102 for travel in May and June, and in July and August, which is peak season, the price of a return ticket is CHF 118.
+From November to April, a return ticket from Zermatt to Gornergrat will cost you CHF 92; between September and October, a return fare is CHF 114.

-Children aged 6 to 16, who hold a Junior Card or Family Travel Card, travel free of charge.
+Children aged 6 to 15 years inclusive pay half price unless they hold a Junior Card or Family Travel Card, in which case they travel free of charge.